data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

      - MAY
      - :ref:`identifier <identifier>`
    * - **url**
-     - A URL where information about the Agent can be found.
+     - A URL where information about the agent can be found.
      - 0..m
      - MAY
      - :ref:`url <url>`